Kurashiki: Primary and secondary schools

-Kurashiki has 62 public elementary schools, and 26 public junior high schools and five public high school operated by the city government.
-There are ten public high schools operated by the Okayama Prefectural Board of Education and on combined middle/high school.
+Kurashiki has 62 public elementary schools, 26 public junior high schools, and five public high schools operated by the city government.
+There are ten public high schools operated by the Okayama Prefectural Board of Education, and one combined middle/high school.
 In addition, there are four private high schools.
-The prefecture also operates three special education schools for the disabled.
+The prefecture also operates three special education schools for disabled students.

 The city has a North Korean school, Okayama Korean Elementary and Junior High School (岡山朝鮮初中級学校).